gjb7/it276-zelda/README.md

 ## Tests

-Unit tests can be run by executing `make test`.
+Unit tests can be run by executing `make test` and then `bin/tests`.
 Unit tests are handled by [check](http://check.sourceforge.net/), which is installed as part of `./install-dependencies.sh`.